svin24/svin24.github.io/content/blog/Cash-for-leftpad.md

 10. Some have zero.
 This is by design.
 You can't have a free lunch, I'm afraid.
-Adding a dependency is a serious decision which requires consensus within the team, an audit of the new dependency, an understanding of its health and long-term prospects, and an ongoing committment to re-audit them and be prepared to change course as necessary.
+Adding a dependency is a serious decision which requires consensus within the team, an audit of the new dependency, an understanding of its health and long-term prospects, and an ongoing commitment to re-audit them and be prepared to change course as necessary.